Isaac-Ayo/Fire-Detection/README.md

 # Fire-Detection
-Python Fire Detection using OpenCV
+Python Fire Detection using OpenCV.
+Will be hosted on the cloud.